-- Investigate the structure of substances. - See how atoms and molecules react and interact, and how this affects materials, medicine and technology. - Learn about synthetic and analytical chemistry, medicinal and biological chemistry, and physical and environmental chemistry. - Undertake lab work in a brand-new, purpose-built chemistry facility.
+- Investigate the structure of substances. - See how atoms and molecules react and interact, and how this affects materials, medicine and technology. - Learn about synthetic and analytical chemistry, medicinal and biological chemistry, and physical and environmental chemistry. - · Undertake lab work in purpose-built chemistry facilities.